Abortion-rights measure will be on Missouri's November ballot, court rules

-JEFFERSON CITY, Mo. — (AP) — An amendment to restore abortion rights in Missouri will be on the ballot, the state’s Supreme Court ruled Tuesday.
+JEFFERSON CITY, Mo. — (AP) — A measure undoing Missouri's near-total abortion ban will appear on the ballot in November, the state's high court ruled Tuesday, marking the latest victory in a nationwide fight to have voters weigh in on abortion laws since federal rights to the procedure ended in 2022.

-The proposal to enshrine abortion rights in the constitution is expected to widely undo the state’s 2022 near-total abortion ban if passed.
+If passed, the proposal would enshrine abortion rights in the constitution and is expected to broadly supplant the state’s near-total abortion ban.
 Judges ruled hours before the Tuesday deadline for changes to be made to the November ballot.

+Supreme Court judges ordered Republican Secretary of State Jay Ashcroft to put the measure back on the ballot.
+He had removed it Monday following a county circuit judge's ruling Friday.

+The order also directs Ashcroft, an abortion opponent, to “take all steps necessary to ensure that it is on said ballot.”

+Missourians for Constitutional Freedom, the campaign backing the measure, lauded the decision.

+“Missourians overwhelmingly support reproductive rights, including access to abortion, birth control, and miscarriage care,” campaign manager Rachel Sweet said in a statement.
+“Now, they will have the chance to enshrine these protections in the Missouri Constitution on November 5.”

-Mary Catherine Martin, a lawyer for a group of GOP lawmakers and abortion opponents suing to remove the amendment, during Tuesday arguments told Supreme Court judges that the initiative petition “misled voters” by not listing all the laws restricting abortion that it would effectively repeal.
+Mary Catherine Martin, a lawyer for a group of GOP lawmakers and abortion opponents suing to remove the amendment, had told Supreme Court judges during rushed Tuesday arguments that the initiative petition “misled voters” by not listing all the laws restricting abortion that it would effectively repeal.

-Abortion-rights campaign lawyer Chuck Hatfield described the lawsuit as an “attempt to derail democracy.”

-Republican Secretary of State Jay Ashcroft, who opposes abortion, decertified the measure Monday, removing it from the ballot himself following a county circuit judge's ruling Friday.
+“This Missouri Supreme Court turned a blind eye and ruled Missourians don’t have to be fully informed about the laws their votes may overturn before signing initiative petitions,” the plaintiffs said in a statement after the decision.

-The amendment is part of a national push to have voters weigh in on abortion since the U.S. Supreme Court overturned Roe v.
+Missouri banned almost all abortions immediately after the U.S. Supreme Court overturned Roe v.
 Wade in 2022.
-Missouri banned almost all abortions immediately after.

 Eight other states will consider constitutional amendments enshrining abortion rights, including Arizona, Colorado, Florida, Maryland, Montana, Nebraska, Nevada and South Dakota.
 Most would guarantee a right to abortion until fetal viability and allow it later for the health of the pregnant woman, which is what the Missouri proposal would do.